aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `assignStaticIP`: as the auto-assigned public IP address changes every time EC2 instance is stopped and started, this option associates a static public IPv4 address using [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
 There is a small hourly charge when instance is stopped.
 For more information, see [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/).
 Default is `No`
 - `volumeSize`: EBS root volume size.
 Value must be equal or larger than AMI snapshot size
 - `volumeType`: EBS `gp3` or `gp2` [general purpose](https://aws.amazon.com/ebs/general-purpose/) type.
 Default is `gp3`
-- `listenPort`: NICE DCV server TCP/UDP listen ports.
-Default is `8443`
+- `listenPort`: NICE DCV server TCP/UDP [listen ports](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-port-addr.html).
+Number must be higher than 1024 and default is `8443`

 Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html) settings, and click **Create Stack** to launch your stack.

-It may take up to 60 minutes to provision the EC2 instance.
+It may take more than 30 minutes to provision the EC2 instance.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.

 ### CloudFormation Outputs
 The following are available on **Outputs** section